Side Effects of LSD Abuse

 The danger of overdose is often a potential short-term effect of drug use.
 However, LSD overdoses are rare.
 However, users should be aware of the potential dangers of taking hallucinogens.
 The nature of LSD and its effect on the body mean it can provoke a sense of temporary psychosis.
-An LSD user may experience psychotic-like symptoms during a “trip,” potentially putting themselves in danger (trigger warning, graphic imagery of self-harm).

 Long-Term Side Effects of LSD Use